fetchai/fetchai/examples/readme-agent/README.md

 ### Ngrok or similar if you are running your agent locally

-If you are running the example locally, you will need a publicly available url.
-The simplest way to achieve this is to use a tool like [ngrok](https://ngrok.com/) which you can configure to proxy a local url to a public url.
+If you are running the example locally, you will need a publicly available URL.
+The simplest way to achieve this is to use a tool like [ngrok](https://ngrok.com/) which you can configure to proxy a local URL to a public URL.

 ### Local environment